Instructor: Shawn Van Every

 Starting on the 3rd class, we will have weekly group project presentations.
 I will divide the class up into groups and each week one or two groups will be expected to present and have the class test a project utilizing technology from the previous class.
 Some ideas are to reimagine chat with emoji, develop a multiplayer game, put on a live interactive game show, and so on.

 Class will culminate final projects.
 It is expected that these will be both technology and concept driven.

 I will periodically assign readings (handouts and/or online articles).
-The listserve and mattermost server will provide a valuable tool for link sharing as well.
+The listserve will provide a valuable tool for link sharing as well.